 If you think of using your accelerator and breaks as a way to spend money, you will quickly begin trying to use them less and as long as you do so safely, you should see your fuel economy improve.

 This point is a lot like the first one and expands on it.
-Getting a car rolling from a standstill uses a lot more fuel than increasing existing speed as momentum is on your side.
+Getting a car or van rolling from a standstill uses a lot more fuel than increasing existing speed as momentum is on your side, more so with a van due to it's size and weight.
 So, by doing what you can to keep rolling, you will see that fuel needle moving to the left a little slower.